Did you know that the holidays are the perfect time to develop a gift PR guide?

 Quality always triumphs over quantity.
 Your brand does not need to appear in every holiday gift guide.
 You only need to concentrate on earning a few high-quality mentions that will put your product or service in front of your target audience.

-1) Mark calendar with a lead time
+1) Mark your calendar with a lead time

 Most holiday gift guides have lead times ranging from 3 to 6 months before the holiday season begins, depending on the media outlet.

 Print magazines typically lock down their holiday guide products before online media.
 With this in mind, it’s a good idea to reach out to them in late June/early July and start the conversation.
 You can contact online media outlets in late August or early September.
 This is because they’ll need to prepare for printing content ahead of time.
+If you have a gift guide ready and it’s already November, do not fret.
+There are a select few publications that will be open to publishing your gift guide well into the first week of December.

 2) Determine which products people will appreciate